AdaCore/spark2014/docs/lrm/source/language-defined-aspects-and-attributes.rst

 R.C'First_Bit			      Warn		     Warning in Pedantic mode S'First_Valid			      Yes
 S'Floor				      Yes
-S'Fore				      ?
+S'Fore				      Yes
 S'Fraction	    		      No
 X'Has_Same_Storage  		      No
-E'Identity	    		      ?
+E'Identity	    		      No
 T'Identity	    		      No		     No tasking
-S'Image				      Y
+S'Image				      Yes
 S'Class'Input			      No		     No tagged types and no streams S'Input				      No		     No streams
 A'Last				      Yes